Sangrador

-Sangrador, also known as Macbeth, Sangrador, is a 2003 Venezuelan film written and directed by Leonardo Henríquez.
+Sangrador, also known as Macbeth, Sangrador, is a 2003 Venezuelan drama film written and directed by Leonardo Henríquez.
 Set in 1900s Andean Venezuelan gangland, it retells the story of Shakespeare's Macbeth.

 The film had a poor critical reception and low box office turnout.
 It was selected as the Venezuelan entry for the Best Foreign Language Film at the 76th Academy Awards, but was not accepted as a nominee.

 Synopsis

 The story of Macbeth, King of Scotland is reimagined in early-twentieth-century Venezuela; the king is represented as Maximiliano (Max), a gang member.
 The gang, who hide in the mountains and subsist by stealing furniture and artwork from transport vans, is first led by a man called Durán; Max is one of the youngest members but also a favorite of Durán's.
 At one point, Max sees witches in the mountains, who tell him that he will become the boss; shortly after this his wife, Mileidi (or Milady), convinces him to kill Durán.
 Scared of the power and position he now holds, Max's mental state deteriorates.

 In the book Shakespeares After Shakespeare: An Encyclopedia of the Bard in Mass Media and Popular Culture, the film is described as a "predominantly faithful version" of the story; in the book Shakespeare on screen: Macbeth, the film is referred to as a "loose adaptation".